Ed. D. Professional Leadership - Special Populations

 The Executive Ed.
 D. in Professional Leadership–Special Populations prepares graduates for Professional and Instructional Leadership positions in a variety of settings and provides them with the tools to meet the needs of ALL students.

 Graduates are ready to assume positions as coaches, consultants, directors, and instructional leaders who grapple with the challenges faced by many students in the nation’s schools.
 For example, students in schools often experience challenges related to language, learning, social interactions, and poverty.
-They are often classified as students with disabilities (Special Education), students with Gifts and Talents, English Language learners, Title 1, Under-represented minorities, or students who require greater levels of support (504).
-Leaders in applied educational settings assist with the identification and implementation of evidence based interventions and assessments to help close achievement gaps, keep students in school, and successfully launch them into college and careers paths.
+They are often classified as students with disabilities (Special Education), students with Gifts and Talents, English Language learners, Title 1, students who identify as underrepresented minorities, or students who require greater levels of support (504).
+Leaders in applied educational settings assist with the identification and implementation of evidence-based interventions and assessments to help close achievement gaps, keep students in school, and successfully launch them into college and careers paths.

 The program provides intensive research and applied skills development for students who contend with any of these real-world concerns.
 Students bring the most pressing concerns experienced by the educational community to each course.
 They learn as a team to network and support fellow members.
 Each member works on a grand challenge that faces him or her in their own professional context.